 Local charity earns national recognition for inclusive family programmes

-Operating across Hertfordshire, Buckinghamshire and Berkshire, Absolutely Together is the parent charity of a not-for-profit group of leisure venues, reinvesting every penny to enhance accessibility.
+Operating across Buckinghamshire, Berkshire and Hertfordshire, Absolutely Together is the parent charity of a not-for-profit group of leisure venues, reinvesting every penny to enhance accessibility.
 The charity's mission is to put smiles on faces by making shared leisure time accessible for the entire family, including siblings and parents.
 This commitment addresses the financial hardship, accessibility barriers and social isolation often faced by these families.

 Through its Thousands of Smiles, Together Karting and SEN schools programmes, Absolutely Together has provided 50,000 smiles to local families in the past year alone, offering everything from adapted go-karting and theatre trips to gym access and climbing sessions, all completely free of charge.